Today, you’re going to discover the best day trips from Dublin.

 The cities are one – of the many – reasons you’ll fall in love with Ireland.
 Each city feels incredibly different from its counterparts, with its history, atmosphere, and vibe.
 Yet, they seemingly all still feel “Irish.”

 If you’re looking for a day trip to other cities in Ireland, then you can’t go wrong with any of these.

 Galway has something undeniably special about it.
 Within moments of being in the city center, you find yourself cast under its spell.
-And while Galway is a big city, it retains the feeling of a small, albeit, energetic village.
+And while Galway is a big city, it keeps the feeling of a small, albeit energetic village.

 Galway has everything you are looking for on a day trip.
-The city has a vibrant pub culture, massive parks, stony streets, beautiful architecture, and good shopping.
+The city has a vibrant pub culture, massive parks, stony streets, beautiful architecture, and wonderful shopping.

 More than just things to do, Galway is overflowing with charm and atmosphere.